Engage - Set-Up/Preparation for Instructors using Unizin Engage

-This document outlines some best practices for an instructor getting started with the Unizin Engage eText tool.
+This document outlines some best practices for an instructor getting started with using eTexts in their course.

-To ensure the most successful semester using Engage eTexts, be sure to spend some time preparing before the start of the term.
+To ensure the most successful semester using Engage, be sure to spend some time preparing before the start of the term.

 Add the Engage eText tool to your Canvas course

-To use Engage eTexts in Canvas, you must manually add the Engage tool to your course navigation menu.
+If you are using Unizin Engage to deliver your eText to your students in Canvas, you must manually add the Engage tool to your Canvas course navigation menu.

 - Log in to Canvas at canvas.wisc.edu

 - Navigate to the course you are teaching with the eText pilot.

 - In the course navigation menu, click Settings.

 - On the Settings page, click the Navigation tab.

 - Scroll to the bottom of the page where hidden tools are listed.